almonteloya/Endometriosis_sc/Code/Downstream_analysis/README.md

 ## Downstream analysis

-Note: After subsetting cells and filtering, the outpit is three seurat objects:
+Note: After sub-setting cells and filtering, the output is three extra seurat objects:

-* All broad cell types
+* All cells (broad cell types)

-* Only stromal cells and VSM
+* Only stromal cells and VSM (subset)

-* Only epithelial cells
+* Only epithelial cells (subset)

-* Only immune cells
+* Only immune cells (subset)

-Objects used:
-* Fig 1,2: All cell types
-* Fig 3: Stromal
-* Fig 4: Epithelial
-* Fig 5: Immune
-* Fig 5: All celltypes + Immune annotation
+These objects were then used for downstream analysis for both broad and specific cell types for immune, stromal fibroblast, VSM, ciliated and unciliated epithelia.
+Endothelial cell analyis were performed based on object containing all cells.